 There are various slabs of penalties according to the seriousness of the breach, which have been described in the FAQ section of the GDPR portal.

-If you haven’t disconnected your online presence then there’s a definite chance that you have heard of GDPR compliance or this new law passed for the individuals and businesses.
+If you haven’t disconnected your online presence then there’s a definite chance that you have heard of WordPress GDPR Compliance or this new law passed for the individuals and businesses.

 There are six main ways in which this will affect website owners: